Who We Are

 The origins of June Cashmere started with the seed vision of J.C Christensen and his family, owners of Morning Star Fiber, which is located in Andrews, North Carolina.
 They opened their mill in 2005 and soon after in 2007 had the opportunity to meet a group of Kyrgyz artisans who were traveling in the US.
 Through this encounter they became aware of the need for revitalization in the Kyrgyz fiber industry.
 Shortly thereafter JC connected with Sy Belohlavek from Columbus, Ohio, who had worked in Kyrgyzstan previously.
 Sy was very drawn towards helping bring the idea to fruition and ultimately moved with his wife and two small children (they now have five) to Kyrgyzstan in late 2010 to begin working towards actualizing the vision.

-Once gathered, the cashmere fiber is shipped to Europe where artisans clean and spin the fiber into fine knitting yarn.
-The yarn makes its final stop at Saco River Dyehouse in Maine where it is organically dyed using environmentally-friendly, sustainable methods.
+Once gathered, the cashmere fiber is shipped to Great Britain where long-standing, small, family-owned textile processors clean and spin the fiber into fine knitting yarn.
+The yarn is dyed in Scotland using exhaustive dyes and water recycling to ensure highest environmental standards in dye and water usage.
 The final product is a yarn that is soft, warm, and beautiful, perfect for heirloom baby gifts, handmade wedding gifts, and all manner of hand-knit shawl, scarf, hat, cowl, glove, and sweater projects.

 We believe that when a business deliberately aims to benefit everyone involved that amazing things happen.
 Join us in this mission for a truly transformational experience.